jmrozanec/features-generator/README.md

 # features-generator
 Library for automatic features generation.
+The project follows the [Semantic Versioning Convention](http://semver.org/) and uses Apache 2.0 license.

 # Roadmap
 We are willing to provide tools for the following use cases: